MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [Customize keyboard shortcuts](../customize/shortcuts.md)

 Status:
-* This checkbox is present in Microsoft Edge Canary 120.
+* This checkbox is not present in Microsoft Edge Canary 121.
 * This checkbox is present in Microsoft Edge Stable 118.